La Désirade: Water

 It was not until 1991 that La Désirade was connected to the water network of mainland Guadeloupe.
 Previously, the inhabitants used rainwater collected in cisterns and drew water from springs on the island.
 Since the breakage of the submarine cable supplying electricity to the island by Hurricane Dean in August 2007, the municipality tried to improve its autonomy from the mainland.
 As a result, community cisterns were rehabilitated and individuals were encouraged to install individual cisterns.

 Transport

 The first lighthouse was constructed in 1933.
 It was later replaced by a modern concrete lighthouse.

 The municipal government of La Désirade launched a bus service called Désirbus in November 2012.
-Two minibuses (9 and 17 seats) and five drivers run rotations between 5:10 a.m. and 6:30 p.m., Sundays and holidays included.
+Two minibuses (9 and 17 seats) and five drivers run rotations between 5:10 a.m. and 6:30 pm, Sundays and holidays included.

 Maritime boats operate from the island to Grande-Terre and, more specifically, to the municipality of Saint-François.
 And the island is also accessible by tourist planes that can make rotations at the airfield of La Désirade de Grande-Anse, mainly from the Guadeloupe-Polo airport in the Caribbean.